 Having so many things to look for, put away, or worry about can fog your mind, and part of minimalism is getting rid of items or even people that you don’t need.
 When you get rid of things around your home that aren’t necessary, you’ll be able to breathe a little easier and take a step back to re-evaluate and focus on what matters most to you.

-When you get rid of things around your home that aren’t necessary, you’ll be able to breathe a little easier and take a step back to re-evaluate and focus on what matters most to you.
+When you get rid of things around your home that aren’t necessary, you’ll be able to breathe a little easier and focus on what matters.

-When you let go of people who only bring you negativity, you will find that you will feel a lot better and happier, and you can focus on spending time with people who only bring you joy and vice versa.
+When you let go of people who only bring you negativity, you'll find that you'll feel a lot better and happier, and you can focus on spending time with people who only bring you joy and vice versa.

 Fewer Items Mean More Money